TatianaFokina/a11y-blog/src/en/articles/aria-live-regions/index.md

   - HTML
   - Screen readers
 date: 2024-05-11
-updated: 2024-08-28
+updated: 2024-09-02
 layout: article.njk
 templateEngineOverride: md, njk
 ---

-(This is a translation of my article from Web Standarts, editor Vadim Makeev)
+(This is a translation of my [Russian-language article from Web Standards](https://web-standards.ru/articles/aria-live-regions/) edited by Vadim Makeev and Olga Aleksashenko.
+I've also rewritten some parts and provided more details based on ″[What Live Regions are?](https://doka.guide/a11y/live-region/)″ on Doka Guide).

 If you have a dynamically changing part of a page and you're thinking about making it accessible, you may wonder how to do it.
 This could apply to: